bharath-shanmugasundaram/DocTypeBench/README.md

 ---

-## 2. Why Multiple Model Families Are Evaluated
+## 2. Why Multiple Model Families Are Evolved for Document Type classification

 Document Type Detection for scanned documents is a **non-trivial classification problem** due to the high variability in document appearance, structure, and content.
 Although the end goal is a single classification label per document page, the **signals required to make that decision differ significantly across document types**.